Please read the Set up GPU Rendering page prior to the FAQ.

 Why is the GPU rendering not much faster than the CPU rendering?

 The difference in render speeds depends on the video cards and the CPUs that are compared, as well as on the scenes used as benchmarks.
 It is normal to achieve a big speed boost with the GPUs compared to the CPU with some scenes and to have equal performance with others.
-If you, however, consider that this might be a bug, please contact Chaos Group Support.

 Can I use multiple systems with GPU devices to speed up my rendering?